Stephen Fry: Awards, honours, and recognition

+He was made honorary president of the Cambridge University Quiz Society and honorary fellow of his alma mater Queens' College, Cambridge.
+On 13 July 2010, he was made an honorary fellow of Cardiff University, and on 28 January 2011, he was made an honorary Doctor of the University (D.Univ. h.c.) by the University of Sussex, in recognition for his work campaigning for people suffering from mental health problems, bipolar disorder and HIV.
+He is a Patron of the Norwich Playhouse theatre and a Vice-President of The Noël Coward Society.

+In 2011, Fry was the subject of Molly Lewis's song An Open Letter to Stephen Fry, in which the singer jokingly offers herself as a surrogate mother for his child.
+In February 2011, Fry was awarded the Outstanding Lifetime Achievement Award in Cultural Humanism by the Humanist Chaplaincy at Harvard University, the Harvard Secular Society and the American Humanist Association.

 In 2012, Fry wrote the foreword to the Union of UEA Students report on the student experience for LGBT+ members.
 As recognition of his public support for LGBT+ rights and for the Union's report, the Union of UEA Students awarded him, on 18 October 2012, Honorary Life Membership of the Union.
-In March 2014 Fry beat David Attenborough and Davina McCall to win the Best Presenter award at the Royal Television Society Programme Awards.
+In March 2014, Fry beat David Attenborough and Davina McCall to win the Best Presenter award at the Royal Television Society Programme Awards.
 The award was given for his BBC2 programme Stephen Fry: Out There.
 In an episode of QI, "M-Merriment", originally broadcast in December 2015, Fry was awarded membership of The Magic Circle.